“Fun and funky art hotel with good-value rooms and apartments, plus a sociable eatery”

 The 2-bedroom apartments next door to the hotel are well set-up for families, with spacious living areas and fully equipped kitchens.

 Of the hotel rooms, the Bigger Arty Double and one of the Medium Arty Doubles have sofabeds, but the Gallery Loft is the best option for families with more than one older child.
 It has a mezzanine level with a small double bed and a single.
-Be aware that all hotel bathrooms, with the exception of the Picture Room and Comfy House Double, have showers only.
+Be aware that most of the bathrooms have showers only.